Diboson production in the SMEFT from gluon fusion: A probe of top couplings at (HL-)LHC

 Among the heavy-quark operators, $\chqTopt$ is the best constrained one, despite modifying only the $b\bar b$ channel.
 The same process is expected to give a worse bound on $\chqTopMinus$ by a factor of $2$, but this should be partially compensated by the contribution of the gluon-fusion process.
 In practice, the latter contribution is small and its main effect is a shift of the bounds toward negative values.
 The dominance of the quark-initiated channel can also be seen in the great difference between the bounds on $\chqTopMinus$ and $\cht$ given that the latter is probed only via top loops.

 Since the gluon-initiated channel is only sensitive to $\chqTopMinus-\cht+\frac{\cth}{y_t}$, the bounds on $\chqTopMinus$ and $\cht$ from $gg\to ZH$ would be the same up to a sign.
 Moreover, the bounds on $\cth$ should be marginally better and opposite with respect to the ones on $\cht$, as confirmed by our results.
-The sensitivity to $\chqTopt$ and $\chqTopMinus$ is led by the piece of the cross-section that is quadratic on the WCs, while for $\cth$ and $\cht$, the cross-section is in an intermediate regime between interference- and quadratic-domination, as evidenced by the high asymmetry of the bounds around $0$.
+The sensitivity to $\chqTopt$ and $\chqTopMinus$ is led by the piece of the cross-section that is quadratic on the WCs, while for $\cth$ and $\cht$, the cross-section is in an intermediate regime between interference- and quadratic-domination, as evidenced by the high asymmetry of the bounds around $0$, and despite the lack of energy growth in the interference with the SM.
+Attempts to recover the growth in the interference would be hampered by low statistics at HL-LHC but could be fruitful at future colliders.

 For the results presented here, we have rescaled the $gg\to ZH$ cross section by a constant k-factor of $2$ to account for NLO QCD corrections, see Subsection~\ref{sec:NLO_01jet_LO} for details.
 The use of a higher k-factor, such as $3.37$ which corresponds to the $p_{T}^h$ distributions in Ref.~\cite{Chen:2022rua}, would tighten the bounds on $\cht$ and $\cth$ by $\sim 30\%$.
 All the other bounds would be modified by $\lesssim 1\%$.
 Additionally, the sensitivity to $\chqTopMinus$ ensures that we are in a regime in which the corrections from real emissions are negligible, as can be seen by looking at the left panel in Fig.~\ref{fig:plot_fits_0lep_LO_01jetmatched} around the values corresponding to our bounds.